RiskIdent/traefik-tls-headers-plugin/readme.md

     plugin:
       tlsheaders:
         headers:
+          version: X-Tls-Version
           cipher: X-Tls-Cipher
 ```

 ## Supported fields
+- `version`: The TLS version used for the connection.
+See the docs [VersionName](https://pkg.go.dev/crypto/tls#VersionName) for more information.
 - `cipher`: The cipher used for the connection.
 See the docs [CipherSuiteName](https://pkg.go.dev/crypto/tls#CipherSuiteName) for more information.

 ### Configuration